jasonldoyle/jasonldoyle/README.md

 ## Hi there 👋

 <h3 align="center">
 Driven data analytics graduate building a strong foundation in Data Analysis, Statistical modeling, Data Visualization and Machine Learning.
-Proficient in tools like Excel, SQL, Python, and Tableau, and always eager to learn and tackle new challenges in the evolving world of business analytics!

 ---

 Check out some of my recent projects in the Pinned below ⤵️</h4>